 6. TicWatch Pro 4G LTE Cellular Smartwatch

-If you’re looking for a good fitness tracker with military-grade toughness, then we highly recommend the TicWatch Pro 4G LTE Cellular Smartwatch.
+If you’re looking for a good fitness tracker with military-grade toughness, based on our firsthand experience, then we highly recommend the TicWatch Pro 4G LTE Cellular Smartwatch.

 We believe because of its durability it makes a suitable smartwatch for weight training.
 It has both functional and stylish designs with knurled stainless steel bezel.
 But just because it is durable doesn’t mean it is heavy.
 No, it’s not.
 In fact, it is lightweight and its strap is even made of silicone.